Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Displacement current in nanodevices

 which provides a time-independent displacement current coefficient.
 The transmission coefficient $T(E)$ is defined, independently of $D^{(f)}(E,t)$, as

 which is independent on any $x$ in the active region because, at $t=0$, the wave packet was located far from such region and, at $t\to\infty$, it has been either fully transmitted or reflected, with zero probability in the active region.
 Notice that $T(E)$ does not depend on time, while in general $D^{(f)}(E,t)$ does.
+In summary, $D^{(f)}(E,t)\equiv T(E)$ in DC; in AC, $D^{(f)}(E,t)$ in \eqref{D_definition_60} is a novelty of our work.

 To reach the final result one has to consider all types of wave packets involved in the transport, e.g., one has to include all relevant central energies.
 From \eqref{D_definition_60} the total current in \eqref{curfinal3}, when taking into account all relevant energies, can be written in a Landauer-like shape as